intarchboard/draft-iab-rfc4052bis/draft-iab-rfc4052bis.md

 # Security Considerations

-The security of the Internet is not threatened by these procedures.
+The security of the Internet is enhanced by robust coordination between SDOs.

 # IANA Considerations